boisgera/pandoc/mkdocs/labs.md

 ```

 **TODO.** Explain what query does: a collection which
-stores multiple document elements on which parallel operations can be applied
+stores single or multiple document elements on which parallel operations
-and that "automagically" know their location within the root document.
+can be applied and that "automagically" know their location within the root
+document.
+Also "no-failure" flavor (operations don't fail, they return the
+empty collection)

 ```python
 >>> q = query(HELLOWORLD_DOC)